• Skip to primary navigation

 Bay Area Teen Science

-B.A.T.S. was the winner of California Life Sciences’ Pantheon 2021 Elizabeth Schar Inspiring Future Leaders Award.
+B.A.T.S. won the California Life Sciences’ Pantheon 2021 Elizabeth Schar Inspiring Future Leaders Award.

-Berkeley Engineering is proud to be growing our K-12 outreach partnerships and has supported the work of organizations like MESA, Self-eSTEM, CalTeach, the UC Berkeley Destination College Advising Corps (DCAC), the UC Berkeley Early Academic Outreach Program (EAOP), the Hidden Genius Project, Girls Who Code, the National Student Leadership Conference, and STEM to Stern.
+Berkeley Engineering is proud to have supported many local schools and programs, including MESA, Self-eSTEM, CalTeach, the UC Berkeley Destination College Advising Corps (DCAC), the UC Berkeley Early Academic Outreach Program (EAOP), the Hidden Genius Project, Girls Who Code, the National Student Leadership Conference, and STEM to Stern.

 Berkeley Engineering-affiliated programs